genexuslabs/gxcli/README.md

 gx build kbpath=C:\Models\MyKB failIfReorg verbosity=minimal
 ```

 ## Installation
-Copy the files to your installation of GeneXu and that's it.
-Coming soon there will be a way of installing via Nuget.
+Download the [latest release](https://github.com/sebagomez/gxcli/releases/latest) and unzip the gxcli.zip file into your GeneXus installation folder.
+Make sure you install the tool first by running `gx install`.
+And tha's it!

 ## GeneXus CLI Platform
-What to create your own modules?
+Want to create your own modules?
 Maybe you want to call your own extensions.
 In Visual Studio create a new `Class Library (.NET Framework 4.7.1)` project and add a reference to the `gxcli common` project of this repo (it'll also be a NuGet package soon).
 These are the needed steps to create a class that exposes commands (verbs).